jwentong/jwentong.github.io/service.md

 {: .text-justify}
 * IEEE Transaction on Wireless Communications
 * IEEE Transaction on Communications
+* * IEEE Transaction on Networking
 * IEEE Transaction on Vehicular Technology
 * IEEE Transaction on Cognitive Communications and Networking
 * IEEE Communications Magazine
 * IEEE Transactions on Mobile Computing
 * IEEE Transactions on Machine Learning in Communications and Networks
 * IEEE Internet of Things Journal
+* IEEE Internet of Things Magazine
 * IEEE Journal on Selected Areas in Communications
 * IEEE Communications Letters
 * IEEE Wireless Communications Letters